ligato/docs/docs/user-guide/agentctl.md

 ### Build from Source

-A local image can be built from the vpp-agent repository.
+A local image can be built from the [VPP agent repository][ligato-vpp-agent-repo].
 Follow the [Local Image Build](get-vpp-agent.md#local-image-build) instructions contained in the VPP Agent Setup section of the User Guide.

 After the `Start the VPP Agent` command of:
 ```